-For anyone with a child who is fascinated by dinosaurs that roamed the world 65 million years ago, take a look at these fantastic dinosaur activities to do with kids and wait for the roars of excitement!
+For anyone with a child who is fascinated by dinosaurs that roamed the world 65 million years ago, take a look at our top 8 dinosaur activities to do with kids in Sydney, and just wait for the roars of excitement!

 1. Dinosaurs Exhibition At The Australian Museum, Sydney

-3. Go Fossil Hunting At The Northern Beaches
+8. Go Fossil Hunting At The Northern Beaches

 Recreate an Indiana Jones-esque adventure and set off to the headlands along the beautiful Northern Beaches for some fossil hunting fun.
 OK, so you’re unlikely to discover anything incredibly rare, probably a fern or horsetail, if you’re lucky a fish or amphibian, but the kids are going to love the thrill of the search.
 Turrimetta, Avalon and Warriewood beaches are the best bets for a fossil find.
 Make a day of it and pack your swimmers and a picnic.